AlanLikesCoding/Codesphere/CONTRIBUTING.md

 * [Nixology](https://www.youtube.com/playlist?list=PLRGI9KQ3_HP_OFRG6R-p4iFgMSK1t5BHs) - A series of videos introducing Nix in a practical way
 * [Nix Package Manager Guide](https://nixos.org/manual/nix/stable/) - A comprehensive guide of the Nix Package Manager
 * [A tour of Nix](https://nixcloud.io/tour) - Learn the nix language itself
-## Overall Information
-### Adding a New URL Pattern
-To add a new url pattern, go to `project/codesphere/urls.py` to add a new URL pattern related to our main `codesphere` site while on the other hand, you can go to `project/app/urls.py` if you want to add a URL pattern with admin panel functionalities.
-### Adding files
-#### HTML
-To add an HTML file for the frontend of this site, procceed to `project/codesphere/templates` and add a HTML file in this directory.
-#### CSS, JS, etc.
-To add other files for the frontent of this site, you can go to `project/codesphere/static` to upload/create the files.
-Please note that to import the file, you will need to put the word static in the url pattern and then add the directory it is in.
-For example if we want to access the `codesphere/styles.css` file, then we would write `{% static 'codesphere/styles.css' %}` to access the file.
-### Adding Models
-To add a new model to this webpage, procceed to the directory `project/codesphere/models.py` and add the model there.
-Then, procceed to `project/codesphere/admin.py` and register the model by adding the following code:
-`admin.site.register(models.[NAME])`
-### Documenting
-For any code you write that is more complicated than receiving and request, and then rendering a page, you should write some comments on what the script is meant to do.
-There are 2 options to do it.
-- First, you can write one lined code and describe what each section is doing.
-- On the other hand, you can also write a large multilined comment in psuedo code before the code block to explain what you are doing.